What to do in Cobh

 Titanic Trail – Daily guided Walking tours of Cobh.
 Enjoy the fascinating heritage of Cobh on a gentle stroll through the town.
 Fascinating insights from the research of Dr Michael Martin

 St Colman’s Cathedral – Majestic in its setting on Cobh’s terraced slopes overlooking the town.
 Founded in 1868 and holds the largest Carillon in Europe with wonderful views of the harbour and town.

-Grande Italia Pizza– Great Italian pizzas and sides to have in house or take away.
-Collection or deliver.
+Grande Italia Pizza– Great Italian pizzas and sides to have in the house or take away.
+Collection or delivery.

 Leonardo’s Kimbo Cafe – Great coffee, scones, a selection of sandwiches or a fantastic Irish breakfast can all be found in this cafe.

 Fota Wildlife Park – Fabulous day out for all the family.
 Meet Cork’s pride of lions and other animals just a short drive from Cobh.